Related Articles: The Best Camping Food and The Best Camping Cookware Review

 - Cooking Oil - It is a great idea to keep a medium or small sized bottle of cooking oil in your food bin, as it can be something that is hard to remember when getting your food items together.

 - Lantern - Having a lantern to light up your cook area is a huge bonus.
-The Coleman Propane Lantern runs off propane (instead of LED) and can attach to your distribution tree, lighting up your entire picnic table.
+We no longer recommend propane lantern because LED lanterns are just so affordable, easy to use and high performing.
 The Black Diamond Apollo is a great item to have; it is much smaller, yet still bright and is a worthy competitor, winning our Editors' Choice Award.

 Extra bonus Items for the real deal luxury camping experience!